mlswg/mls-protocol/draft-ietf-mls-protocol.md

 | 0xDADA           | GREASE                   | Y | RFC 9420 |
 | 0xEAEA           | GREASE                   | Y | RFC 9420 |
 | 0xF000  - 0xFFFF | Reserved for Private Use | - | RFC 9420 |
+{: title="MLS Credential Types Registry" }

 ## MLS Signature Labels

 The `SignWithLabel` function defined in {{signing}} avoids the risk of confusion between signatures in different contexts.
 Each context is assigned a distinct label that is incorporated into the signature.
-This registry records the labels defined in this document, and allows additional labels to be registered in case extensions add other types of signature using the same signature keys used elsewhere in MLS.
+The "MLS Signature Labels" registry records the labels defined in this document and allows additional labels to be registered in case extensions add other types of signature using the same signature keys used elsewhere in MLS.